DanielWinning/node-package-template/README.md

 Now run `npm install && npm run build` to install the required dev dependencies and compile the example code.

 ### Remove example code
-You can work on your package inside the `src` directory, currently `src/index.js` contains an example `helloWorld()` function, which you can delete and add your own code.
+You can work on your package inside the `src` directory, currently `src/index.js` just exports the `HelloWorld` class from `src/HelloWorld.js`, which you can delete and add your own code.
 You can watch for changes with the `npm run watch` command and compile for production with the `npm run build` command.

 ### Testing package before publishing
 To test your package inside a project before publishing to NPM, you can use `npm link` to create a symbolic link to your